-Complete PE Exam Requirements Guide by State: Proven Success Strategies (2025 Update)
+Complete PE Exam Requirements Guide by State: Proven Success Strategies (2026)

 Bottom Line Up Front: PE exam requirements vary significantly by state, but most require an ABET-accredited engineering degree, 4 years of supervised engineering experience, passing both FE and PE exams, and state-specific applications.
 Some states like California require additional exams, while others offer alternative pathways.
 Current NCEES exam fees are $400 for most PE exams, with additional state application fees ranging from $75-$377.